 Are the courts accepting cases that landlords file against tenants?

 Yes.
-The June 12 order allows landlords to file eviction complaints against tenants, even though there are no trials at this time.
+The July 24 order allows landlords to file eviction complaints against tenants, even though trials will be held only in emergencies at this time.
 You may therefore receive an eviction complaint in the mail and/or posted at your residence.

 Are the courts holding proceedings other than trials?

 Yes.
-The June 12 order instructs the landlord-tenant courts to schedule settlement negotiations “in an effort to resolve matters.”
-This means you may receive a notice from the court by email directing you to appear at a videoconference or telephone conference to discuss settlement of a case your landlord has filed against you.
+The July 24 order instructs the landlord-tenant courts to schedule remote “intake and pretrial/settlement conferences.”
+The July 28 directive instructs the courts on how to implement this process.
+You may receive a notice from the court directing you to appear at a “Pretrial/Settlement Conference,” by telephone or video, to discuss settlement of a case your landlord has filed against you.
 If you get a notice like this, you should:

 - Contact a legal services organization such as Legal Services of New Jersey, Volunteer Lawyers for Justice – New Jersey, Community Health Law Project, Essex County Legal Aid Association, or City of Newark Office of Tenant Services.

 - Share the complaint you received with any organization or lawyer who agrees to help you.
 If you did not receive a complaint, let your lawyer and the court know that.

 - Remember that you do not have to settle your case!
 If you do not settle, your case will be scheduled for trial when the courts start holding eviction trials again.
 But you cannot be locked out and removed from your home until two months after the Governor declares an end to the public health emergency.